 The box layout is for the insertion of variable information including party details, date of commencement, whether the agreement is for equipment and personnel or equipment only, scope of work, rates payable, basis of hire, frequency of invoicing, threshold for expedited payment procedures, bank details (which if confidential should be set out in a separate document), interest rate for late payments, dispute resolution procedures and any additional clauses.
-As the contract provides for New York as the only forum for arbitration, the customary box for insertion of dispute resolution procedures is unnecessary.

 The text above the signature boxes provides that the contract consists of Part I, Part II, any additional clauses and (because details might not have been settled before mobilisation begins) the content of Annexes A, B and C "once they have been agreed".
-It is further provided that in the event of any conflict, Part I and any additional clauses prevail over Part II and Annexes A, B and C.
+It is further provided that in the event of any conflict, Part I and any additional clauses prevail over Part II and Annexes A, B and C. This reflects the order of precedence in English law.
+However, the position may vary in other jurisdictions and users should confirm the position and standing of additional clauses and annexed provisions according to the chosen governing law.